 There is no single blue print for federation; each federation is tailored to the needs of the different schools and communities that are involved.
 There are over 600 Federated schools in the UK and we are the third federation in North Somerset.

 Our decision was led by the desire to ensure strong leadership and high standards in teaching and learning.

 The Strawberry Line Federation, which is based on the name of the railway line that connects the two villages, does not alter the names of each school.
-Currently, Mrs Clair Morris and Miss Angie Stevens are our acting Executive Head Teachers.
-In this role, along with Andrea Muxworthy at our Winscombe Primary site, they take overall responsibility for the leadership of both schools.
+Mr Ben Tucker is our Executive Head Teacher.
+In this role he takes overall responsibility for the leadership of both schools.
 Each school has its own Deputy Head who is part of the Senior Leadership Team.

 The federation have one governing body composed of representatives from each school community.
 Led by the Chair, the membership of this single governing body includes representation for parents and staff of both schools, co-opted governors and Local Authority governors.
 Together this group of people take overall responsibility for both schools within the Federation.